 - Avoid meat, oils, and crops which are hard on the environment (like conventional palm oil).

 - Go meatless for dinner one day a week.
 Search “meatless Monday” on Pinterest for recipe ideas.

 - Group online purchases into a single order.
 Look for online vendors that choose lower-impact packaging and shipping methods.

-- Choose energy-efficient appliances for home, work, and housewarming or wedding gifts.
+- Choose energy-efficient appliances for the home, work, housewarming, or wedding gifts.

 - Choose LED light bulbs.
 LED light bulbs are available in a wide range of color options.
 Bulbs at 2700K provide a nice soft light (like incandescent).
 Bulbs with a temperature at or above 5000K are more like bright daylight.
 Some bulbs are dimmable or variable between color temperatures.
 You can even get LED lights that can change between the different colors of the rainbow.

 - Check with your utility company to see if renewable energy is available to buy.
 It’s possible that your provider offers lower-impact options such as wind, solar, and hydroelectric power.